ra559/cis106/_project/webserverProject.md

 > **NOTE:**
 > If you don't want to use Nano, you can also do this in a single command
 > ```
-> sudo echo "<html><head><title>My Resume Website</title></head><body><h1>This is a sample document!</h1></body></html>" > /var/www/myresume.index.html
+> sudo echo "<html><head><title>My Resume Website</title></head><body><h1>This is a sample document!</h1></body></html>" > /var/www/mywebsite.index.html
 > ```

 ![setup virtual host 1](/assets/setup-virtual-host-1.gif)<br>

 7. Now we need to create a virtual host file so that this new content can be served.
 The default configuration is located in `/etc/apache2/sites-available/000-default.conf` However, we do not need to touch this file, we can instead create a new one as it is best practice.
-To create a new config file, we are going to use nano again: <br>`sudo nano /etc/apache2/sites-available/myresume.conf`
+To create a new config file, we are going to use nano again: <br>`sudo nano /etc/apache2/sites-available/mywebsite.conf`
 8. Add the following text to the domain config file:

 ```
 <VirtualHost *:80>
     ServerAdmin webmaster@localhost
-    ServerName myresume
+    ServerName mywebsite
-    ServerAlias www.myresume
+    ServerAlias www.mywebsite
-    DocumentRoot /var/www/myresume
+    DocumentRoot /var/www/mywebsite
     ErrorLog ${APACHE_LOG_DIR}/error.log
     CustomLog ${APACHE_LOG_DIR}/access.log combined
 </VirtualHost>
 ```

 9. Save and close the file when you are finished.
 You can do this by pressing `CTRL + X`, then `Y` and `ENTER`.
-10. Now enable the site with the following command: <br>`sudo a2ensite myresume.conf`
+10. Now enable the site with the following command: <br>`sudo a2ensite mywebsite.conf`
 11. Now lets disable the default domain:<br>`sudo a2dissite 000-default.conf`
 12. Before we can refresh the configuration, we need to add a configuration line to the `apache2.conf` file.
 Open the file in nano:<br>`sudo nano /etc/apache2/apache2.conf`
 13. Add the following line at the end of the file:<br>`ServerName 127.0.0.1`